 Here’s what it looks like when you type in “blogging:”

-So out of this, I might create one video that focuses solely on “blogging for money” and another that is about “blogging for beginners” etc.
+So out of this, I might create one video that focuses solely on “blogging apps for Android” and another that is about “blogging for beginners”, etc.

 This way, you can address the topic very directly and ideally link to a lead magnet or page on your website that is very closely related to the topic.